 Games for Change: Does the game overtly or tacitly engage ‘social issues’ or political conflicts/debates or activist aims?
 How does the game instruct, model, enact arguments, demonstrate, ‘raise consciousness’, include (or exclude), or mobilize further questions, arguments, actions?
 See procedural rhetoric.

 ‘Reading’ the Game: What can be interpreted – or theorized – about the game as a cultural artefact, a pedagogical-ideological system, or commercial-cultural system that frames a kind of world?
-How do game mechanics work within that context/world to communicate, procedurally (See Bogost reading)… And what ‘values are in play’ are discernible at the level of design? (see Flanagan, et al; Nakamura, et al.)?
+How do game mechanics work within that context/world to communicate, procedurally (See Bogost reading)… And what ‘values in play’ are discernible at the level of design, avatar affordances? (see Flanagan, et al; Nakamura, et al.)?

 What/who are we embodying?
 What world(s) or virtual realities are being framed, represented, procedurally scripted (or subverted)?
 What types of (virtual) identities – or discourse tools for identity (de)construction – are in play?

 Any issues relating to the ethics/politics or ‘ideology’ of game design?
 (See also: Persuasive Games/Procedural Rhetoric).